 - Cavalier Competitor: Twilight doesn't take the race as seriously as Applejack and Rainbow Dash do.

-- Chekhov's Skill: A minor example; one of the Iron Pony contests involved bouncing a ball consecutively without dropping it.
+- A minor example; one of the Iron Pony contests involved bouncing a ball consecutively without dropping it.
 Rainbow Dash won easily.

-- Competition Freak: Pretty much the basis of the two's Escalating War.
+- Competition Freak: Pretty much the basis of the Escalating War between the pair.

 - Deadpan Snarker: Twilight Sparkle, as usual, has a few snide remarks concerning the two rival's bickering.